harald-lang/amsfilter/README.md

    By default, a register-blocked Bloom filter is used (=1,1,1,4).

+- `GEN`: defines how the data is generated. (default: uniform)
+   1) **uniform**: generates random integers,uniformly distributed.
+   2) **markov,*f***: generates random integers using a Markov process.
+     The parameter *f* refers to the *clustering factor* which is the average number of consecutive identical integers.
+For instance, the clustering factor of the integer sequence *1, 1, 1, 2, 2, 3, 3, 3, 4, 4* is *2.5*, as there are 4 *runs* and the total length of the sequence is 10.
+     The Markov process generates a uniformly distributed integer sequence if *f = 1*.
 - `INSERT_CNT_LOG2`: the log2 of the number of keys to insert during the build phase (default: 24)
 - `LOOKUP_CNT_LOG2`: the log2 of the number of keys to lookup during the probe phase (default: 28)
 - `KEYS_PINNED`: 0 = keys are located in pageable memory, 1 = keys are located in pinned memory (default: 1)